hiroharu-kato/neural_renderer/README.md

 ## Example 2: Optimizing vertices

 Transforming the silhouette of a teapot into a rectangle.
-The loss function is the difference bettween the rendered image and the reference image.
+The loss function is the difference between the rendered image and the reference image.

 Reference image, optimization, and the result.